 While she technically touched the violin card, in my opinion, she pushed it out of the way and headed straight for the mirror.
 Who knows?
 Maybe she’ll be a very talented and beautiful musician.

-If you’re currently in Japan and would like to get an Ishou mochi set for yourself or as a gift, click on the image below to access the Rakuten shop for Okajika. (link in Japanese).
+If you’re currently in Japan and would like to get an Ishou mochi set for yourself or as a gift, click on the image below to access the Amazon shop for Okajika. (link in Japanese).